 These roles are vital for the installation of MBAM features and the post-installation of MBAM features as well.
 Kindly refer to this link on how these roles were used in the installation of the MBAM MBAM/features.
 On the Administration and Monitoring Server, add users to the following local groups to give them access to the MBAM Help Desk website features:

 - MBAM Helpdesk Users: Members of this local group can access the Drive Recovery and Manage TPM features on the MBAM Administration and Monitoring website.
-All fields in Drive Recovery and Manage TPM are required fields for a Helpdesk User.
+A Helpdesk User must complete all fields in Drive Recovery and Manage TPM as they are all mandatory.

 On the Administration and Monitoring Server, add users to the following local group to enable them to access the Reports feature on the MBAM Administration and Monitoring website:

 - MBAM Report Users: Members of this local group can access the Reports features on the MBAM Administration and Monitoring website.
-The image below shows how this group is utilized in the installation of the MBAM reports.
+The image below illustrates how the installation of MBAM reports utilizes this group.